WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

    - Enable users to publish their memes to a shared meme feed.
    - Implement features for editing and deleting memes.

-**NOTE:** The task is to implementation all the features rather than the UI/UX.
+**NOTE:** The task is to implement all the features rather than the UI/UX.
 The task will be graded as `hard` only if the final system is a social media feed for memes.

 **Bonus Features**
 - AI integration to images to generate memes from.